 - Home title monitoring.

 It’s pricey, but it will be worth it for some users.
 Norton 360 with LifeLock Ultimate Plus is the best internet security package on the market today — if you have a really large family, a significant amount of assets that need protecting, and you absolutely want the utmost in cybersecurity protection, both online and offline, then it could be the plan for you.

 Norton 360 is a big program.
 Even its lowest-tier package includes a wide variety of features that other top internet security suites don’t have.
 Just like with any large software, there is a learning curve when it comes to using Norton — the company made some pretty good design choices to make the program easy to figure out, but there are also a few pretty poor choices that make some features more difficult than they need to be.

-Once you have Norton installed, it gives you 2 options for the user interface: My Norton, and Classic.
+You can choose between 2 different user interfaces: My Norton and Classic.
 My Norton is the default interface — it’s pretty good, although I’m not sure why half of the window is dominated by an anonymous mountain climber.

-Clicking on Device Security in the “My Norton” window takes you to Norton’s Classic view, giving users the option to run virus scans, check for web protections, back up data, and run Norton’s performance optimization tools.
+Clicking on Device Security in the “My Norton” window takes you to Norton’s Classic view after you’ve completed the wizard.
+This gives you the option to run virus scans, check for web protections, back up data, and run Norton’s performance optimization tools.

 The good news is that there’s an alternative to Norton’s desktop app — during my time with Norton 360, I found myself returning time and again to Norton’s online dashboard.